Reewr/gogs-cli/README.md

 ## Getting started

 In order to get started, it is recommended to install this as global package so you can add `gogs` to your path in Bash.
-To do this, make sure that your `.npmrc` file has the `prefix` set to somewhere in your homefolder (such as `~/global_npm_packages`).
+To do this, make sure that your `.npmrc` file has the `prefix` set to somewhere in your home folder (such as `~/global_npm_packages`).

 Then: